th2-net/th2-conn-generic/README.md

 # Generic connects

-This project contains extensions for the base component "[Connect](https://github.com/th2-net/th2-conn)" component to support communication with the target system by using common protocols.
+This project contains extensions for the base component "[Connect](https://github.com/th2-net/th2-conn)", which is responsible for supporting communication with the target system by using common protocols.

 Currently, it contains extensions for the following protocols:
 + [fix](conn-fix/README.md)

 ## Build connects

-To build the "Connect" component you will need to have a Docker installed on your machine.
+To build the "Connect" component you will need to have Docker installed on your machine.

 Execute the Docker build using Dockerfile from the project root and pass the project name (the project you want to use for creating the image) using the build argument named `project_name`.